Tunisia

 •[ normal ]

-Reissued after periodic review without changes.
-Exercise normal precautions in Romania.
-Read the country information page for additional information on travel to Romania.
-If you decide to travel to Romania: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in the Cayman Islands.
+Read the country information page for additional information on travel to the Cayman If you decide to travel to the Cayman Islands: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Romania.
+Review the Country Security Report for the Cayman Islands Prepare a contingency plan for emergency situations.
+Review the Traveler’s Checklist.
 Visit the CDC page for the latest Travel Health Information related to your travel.
-U.S. citizens who travel abroad should always have a contingency plan for emergency situations.
-Review the Traveler’s Checklist.

 |